manala/manala/docs/overview.md

   touch ./.manala.yaml
 ```

 > 💡 the `.manala.yaml` acts as a manifest for your recipe.
-It holds the name of your recipee and indicates which files or folders must be put under synchronization.
+It holds the name of your recipe and indicates which files or folders must be put under synchronization.

 Now edit this file and put the following content: